michimani/simplog/README.md

 SimpLog
 ---
-Simplog is a simple blog theme for Hugo.
+SimpLog is a simple blog theme for Hugo.

 ![](./docs/images/theme_default.png)